PVieira04/filmfanatic/README.md

 - For Keyboard only users, I have implemented a feature where when a question has been answered, the tab focus goes straight to the next question button.
 This saves the user time to tab through the rest of the buttons.

+- Text elements have a shadow added to them so that text appears clearer on the themed background.

+- Contrast between colours is high enough to accommodate users with visual impairments up to WCAG level AAA.

 ### __Imagery__

 - The background for the site features several repeating icons relating to film such as a projector, a camcorder, a cd, popcorn and 3D glasses.